How having fewer sales can yield more profit in the end

 Many sponsors believe that conducting multiple sales throughout the year will raise more money rather than limiting themselves to just a couple.
 After all, more is always better, right?

 Yet, even though this may sound logical, it may not be as practical.
 Once you consider that multiple schools in your area are already doing the same thing, is it no wonder that communities become apathetic towards fundraisers?
 People just want to run the other way when approached by seemingly countless of students.

-Many school districts have attempted to regulate, and even restrict, selling within their own schools in order to ease the burden on the community.
+Many school districts have attempted to regulate selling within their own schools in order to ease the burden on the community.
 However, in most cases they’ve been largely unsuccessful.

 Schools Need to Raise More Money

 The bottom line is, schools need additional money above and beyond what their district allocates and they will continue to reach out to their communities for help.
 Some of the things schools are doing to attempt to meet their financial needs are:

 - Scheduling fundraisers so when one sale is over, another is ready to begin after only a short break.

 - Breaking elementary school sales up into grade-level sales.
 The problem with this approach is many students have siblings who have already approached the same customers.